 Calico cats were once thought to banish warts if you rubbed them with the cat’s tail during the month of May – according to Irish folklore!

 - Japanese Bobtail

 Of course, these are just the recognized breeds.
 Mixed breed cats can be calico too, and are just as gorgeous.

 Calico Maine Coon Cats – Conclusion

-Although Calico Maine Coon females are fairly common, the male is one of the rarest Maine Coons to walk the Earth.
-People have a fascination with this tri-colored cat and consider it to bring good fortune.
-If you ever come to own a male calico Maine Coon you can consider yourself incredibly lucky.
+People have a fascination with this stunning tri-colored cat and consider it to bring good fortune.
+If you ever come to own a male calico Maine Coon you might consider yourself incredibly lucky.